ProHealth Care offers an even safer experience for patients

 Virtual (video) urgent care visits are available for many urgent conditions that do not require testing or in-person care.
 Virtual visits may also be available for some primary and specialty care appointments.

-Everyone is encouraged to wear a mask in public, maintain social distancing and wash their hands frequently to protect themselves and others.
+Everyone is encouraged to get vaccinated, wear a mask in public, maintain social distancing and wash their hands frequently to protect themselves and others.
 ProHealth offers vaccination for anyone 12 and older.
 Online scheduling is available or call 262-928-5566 to make an appointment.